 The nuclear enterprise study team used subject matter experts to identify potential solutions to address the capability gaps identified in the study.
-In the example shown in Table 4-7, the study team identified materiel and training solutions to address the capability gap 1.
+In the example shown in Table 6-7, the study team identified materiel and training solutions to address the capability gap 1.
+Table 6-7.
+Example of Solution Analysis Results

-Capability Gap Statement 1: Insufficient capability to provide responsive technical assistance to mission accomplishment.
+Capability Gap Statement 1: Insufficient capability to provide responsive technical assistance to support field and depot mission accomplishment.

 Solution Type Justification materiel (little "m") Permanent capability modifications (AF Form 1067) may be possible that add new capability and/or enhanced performance of EDMS to close the capability gap.
 Permanent capability modifications could address the causes of inaccurate technical information data.
 For example, one way engineers create inaccurate technical assistance responses is by using technical information that is not current.
 EDMS handles updates to technical information through a batch process which can delay the creation of current technical information.
 Performance enhancements may be possible that provide near real-time data updates, thereby minimizing delay time in updating technical information.
 Enhancing the availability of technical information by authorized users may require modifications that address the causes of unsuccessful attempts to access technical information such as frequent system downtime and limited capacity.
 Training Enhancements to the Technical Assistance Request (TAR) training program that provide better instructions on how to request engineering technical assistance could reduce the number of unsuccessful attempts by users to access technical information.
 Clearly defined instructions could help guide users in submitting technical assistance requests, resulting in more successful attempts to access technical information.